fruitsamples/MailComposer/ReadMe.txt

 MailComposerViewController.xib
 The view controller's nib file.

+Versions:
+1.1 - Upgraded project to build with the iOS 4.0 SDK.

-Copyright (c) 2009 Apple Inc. All rights reserved.
+Copyright (c) 2009-2010 Apple Inc. All rights reserved.